How to Calibrate Blood Pressure Monitor

 A calibrated blood pressure monitor gives precise measurements.
 As time passes, the precision of the Monitor may degrade in response to usage patterns and environmental conditions, as well as minor wear and tear on the mechanical components.
 Achieving accurate readings is essential for the following reasons:

-Modifications to medications: Your doctor may alter your dosage based on your payoff, so precision is vital.
+Modifications to medications: Your doctor may alter your dosage based on your progress, so precision is vital.

 Preventing health issues: Accurate monitoring can help detect hypertension early, preventing potential health complications.